 Berkeley Hope Scholars

-Berkeley Hope Scholars (formerly the Cal Independent Scholars Network) is the academic retention program at UC Berkeley supporting all incoming freshman, transfer, graduate, and continuing students who are current and former foster youth, probation youth, or were orphaned before the age of 18.
+Berkeley Hope Scholars (BHS) is the academic retention program at UC Berkeley supporting all incoming freshman, transfer, graduate, and continuing students who are current and former foster youth, probation foster youth, or were orphaned before the age of 18.
+Berkeley Hope Scholars delivers comprehensive services to BHS students to ensure their academic success, personal development, and realization of educational and career goals.
+Based on notions of mutual support, self-advocacy and mentoring, BHS assists students in their transition to college and pathway through the University.

 Cal Veteran Services Center